A-safarji/Books-Recommnder-/README.md

 The objective of this project is to investigate application of Deep Learning algorithms for arabic authorship attribution.
 Authorship attribution refers to the process of identifying the writer of a piece of text as input.

+On thr top of identifying the writer, we create a recommnder system to tell what books are similar from the transformer output or user input.

 Online Now :[With Arabic Books Recommnder](https://share.streamlit.io/a-safarji/books-recommnder-/main/basedon_user.py)